Counterclaim for Breach of Contract

 Making a counterclaim will also raise the tension in the case and may cause the plaintiff to carefully consider if and how they want to proceed.
 It may even cause the plaintiff to seek an early resolution.
 However, there are significant risks and costs associated with raising a counterclaim and it still proceeds, even if the initial claim has been closed.

 If you need help understanding or developing a counterclaim for a breach of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.